-Move over Robinson Crusoe.
-We've discovered that there's still some secrets left if you look hard enough around this great big country of ours, and Haggerstone Island is one of them.
+You want to know a happy thing?
+We've discovered that there's still some secrets left if you look hard enough around this big old country of ours, and Haggerstone Island is one of them.

 Nestled just off the coast, around 600kms north of Cairns at the tip of the Great Barrier Reef, Haggerstone is a tiny island filled with bush vegetation and fronted by a calm blue lagoon for swimming.
 With a circumference of just 2.2kms, she's no more than a dot in the Coral Sea, but a week spent exploring the delights and adventures of Haggerstone will lower that blood pressure quicker than the strongest meds on offer.

-You and your nine friends will totally fill the accommodation, or else you can take just one of the handful of fabulous rustic huts available.
+You and your nine friends will totally fill the accommodation, in a handful of fabulous rustic huts available.
 As you'll see from my photo gallery, you'll be amongst bush and coconut palms, and privacy is a given.

-For our week's stay in September 2012, we fished our hearts out and were rewarded with major hauls of red emperor, mangrove jack and coral trout that Roy cooked up a dozen different ways each day to high-end restaurant standard.
+For our week's stay in September a few years ago, we fished our hearts out and were rewarded with major hauls of red emperor, mangrove jack and coral trout that Roy cooked up a dozen different ways each day to high-end restaurant standard.

 I've discovered long ago that remote never means cheap, so you won't call this one your budget holiday, but I guarantee you'll remember it forever.
 You feel so removed from the hassles of city living, and will take absolutely no time kicking those shoes off and buckling down for the crippling decision of whether to go snorkelling, fishing, sand-dune sliding, oyster-picking or bush-walking.
 Oh my God, the stress ....